-Although bread is not typically the type of fare that kids yearn for, this bread was different.
-It was Ukrainian Easter Babka bread and it was an Easter tradition.
-I have preserved all that is wonderful about this Traditional Ukrainian Babka recipe, but made it easier by mixing the dough in the bread machine!
-This Easter Bread Machine Babka recipe is popular around Easter, of course, but welcome at any celebration!
-It pairs perfectly with so many Easter recipes, but especially Ukrainian Easter recipes.
+However, I have preserved all that is wonderful about this Traditional Ukrainian Babka recipe, but made it easier by mixing the dough in your bread maker.
+This Easter Bread Machine Babka recipe is popular around Easter, of course, but it is welcome at any celebration!
+It pairs perfectly with so many Easter recipes, but especially these Ukrainian Easter recipes.

 Jump to: